-What kind of repairs can the Council undertake?
+What kind of repairs can the owners undertake?

-In tenements elements of the block are shared, like the roof, external walls and stairs.
-The Council hopes to replace defective roofs, add insulation to the external walls and improve other shared elements where we have the authority to do so.
+In mixed tenure blocks, some elements of the block are shared, like the roof, external walls and stairs.
+At Oxgangs House, we hope to replace defective roofs, add insulation to the external walls, repair structural defects and improve other shared elements where we have the authority to do so.
 The improvements do not cover repairs made to individual flats.
-The Survey Report details the recommended repairs, along with estimated costs and timescales.
+Once your block is surveyed, the survey report will detail the recommended repairs, along with estimated costs and timescales.